SchenbergZY/manual/book/installation-and-setup/user_types.md

 # User types

-Different types of users will interact with the website or the Jupyter Books differently and will therefore need to know more or less about the composition of the book.
+Different types of users will interact with the website or the TeachBooks differently and will therefore need to know more or less about the composition of the book.
 For now we will differentiate 5 types of users.

 ## User type 1: Students providing feedback via the book website